 Even though there are common, yet distinctive traits deemed necessary to excel at most administrative positions, an administrative job can take many forms and can even evolve into different roles based on the needs of the organization and the individual strengths of the administrative professional.
-In fact, under the administrative umbrella lies a range of positions which require a unique set of competencies.
+In fact, under the administrative umbrella lies a range of positions that require a unique set of competencies.
 Here are a few we work with frequently:

 Temporary & General Administrative

 In these roles, it is crucial that you have the ability to wear several different hats.
-You may be reporting to more than one person, or even to a whole team.
-In addition to providing support, you may be asked to undertake reception/front desk, light bookkeeping or even vendor relations duties.
+You may be reporting to more than one person or even to a whole team.
+In addition to providing support, you may be asked to undertake reception/front desk, light bookkeeping, or even vendor relations duties.
 Therefore, it is important to be flexible and have experience in situations where priorities constantly change.

 Like other types of administrative roles, written communication skills are a necessity.
 Boston.com featured an article, “Rate my resume,” where Boston’s top HR professionals evaluated a handful of different industry-specific resumes.
 One resume represented an experienced legal secretary looking for career advancement (Full article here).
-In their evaluation of this resume, McDermott Will & Emery’s Boston office Administrator, Linda Mangini and HR Manager, Wini Chase expressed doubt that this sample candidate “would be able to draft a letter or proofread accurately for attorneys.”
+In their evaluation of this resume, McDermott Will & Emery’s Boston office Administrator, Linda Mangini, and HR Manager, Wini Chase, expressed doubt that this sample candidate “would be able to draft a letter or proofread accurately for attorneys.”